shmsw25/AmbigQA/README.md

 - `articles_plain_text`: a list of articles in the plain text.
 - `articles_html_text`: a list of articles in the HTML text.

+*In order to evaluate your model on the test data*: Follow [Leaderboard submission guide](#leaderboard-submission-guide) to submit your model predictions on the test questions.

 ### NQ-open